Skip to main content

 Nearly every year, there is a boating accident in Idaho involving duck hunters or winter anglers.

-Temperatures (and snow) are falling across much of the state.
+Temperatures (and snow) are starting to fall across much of the state.
 With the onset of cold air and water temperatures, anglers and waterfowl hunters are encouraged to take precautions and practice boating safety this winter.

 Anglers fishing in winter in drift boat on river